pydy/pydy-tutorial-human-standing/README.rst

 Installation
 ============

-**Note, that the recommended installation procedure does nto work yet, as we have not made releases for sympy, pydy, pydy-viz, and pydy-code-gen. The development installation is required for now.**
+**Note, that the recommended installation procedure does not work yet, as we have not made releases for sympy, pydy, pydy-viz, and pydy-code-gen. The development installation is required for now.**